 The State of Maryland's general obligation bonds have been assigned the highest credit rating by Moody's Investors Service, Inc. (Aaa), Standard and Poor's (AAA) and Fitch Ratings, Inc. (AAA).
-The State of Maryland General Obligation Bonds, State and Local Facilities Loan of 2014, Second Series, sold on July 23, 2014, is Maryland's most recent bond sale to receive these ratings.
+The State of Maryland General Obligation Bonds, State and Local Facilities Loan of 2015, First Series, sold on March 4, 2015, is Maryland's most recent bond sale to receive these ratings.
 More details can be found here.

 3. How much does it cost to purchase Maryland general obligation bonds?

 Maryland general obligation bonds are issued in denominations of $5,000 each and can be purchased in any integral multiple thereof.
 This is the par value of the bonds.
 However, depending on various market related factors, your purchase price could be at a premium or discount to the par value, meaning the purchase price could be somewhat above or somewhat below the actual par value.